Wheels to Succeed

 The Annual Canoe Trip is the perfect family outing for children with disabilities and their siblings.
 All abilities can participate in this adventure on the water with canoes specially adapted for children with physical challenges.
 Enjoying the beautiful Tickfaw State Park as our backdrop, staff and volunteers assist to make this day fun for all as we enjoy canoeing, games and lunch together.

 Held at the state-of-the-art LSU Gymnastics facility, Gym Group allows our therapists to take therapy to a different setting, giving kids a unique and engaging experience while working on therapy goals.
 With trampolines, spring-loaded floors, balance beams and a foam pit, the environment is perfect for developing motor skills and improving communication skills in a new way.

 Led by our social workers and social work interns, Social Skills Group helps children engage with each other and develop social skills.
 Kids learn how to take turns, listen to each other and gauge appropriate reactions in social situations.

 Summer Steps is a summer remediation program for children who are struggling with reading or math.
 In an interactive, group-learning setting, the kids have fun together and keep their learning skills honed throughout the summer break.

-The Me Too program takes place in our Inclusion House, a small one-room building set up to look like a home environment.
+The Capable Play program takes place in our Inclusion House, a small one-room building set up to look like a home environment.
 This program provides assistive equipment to families so that children with significant multiple disabilities can participate in everyday activities, such as helping around the house, playing games and participating during story time.
 The program includes hands-on training for parents and caregivers so that they can use this equipment at home.